Fort Pointe-aux-Trembles: History

 Fort Pointe-aux-Trembles was built around 1670 on the Island of Montreal in order to defend this part of the island which also included Ville-Marie.

 During the first part of 1660, the religious order of Sulpicians colonized this part of the island opposite Ville-Marie.
-Due to a threatening situation with the Iroquois, a fort was erected to defend the colonization of the Island of Montreal and protect the banks along the Saint Lawrence river.
+Due to a threatening situation with the Iroquois, a fort was erected to defend the colonization of the Island of Montreal and protect the banks along the St. Lawrence River.

 With the construction of this fort, the parish of Pointe-aux-Trembles became the second parish of the island of Montreal.
 The palissade fort surrounded the small village on the eastern side of the island.
 The fort has a mill and a chapel as well.

 In 1693, land titles were given to the inhabitants who later became part of the community of Vieux—Pointe-aux-Trembles.

 Towards the beginning of the following century, the Chemin du Roy was traced, and it became the first carriage road to link Montreal to Quebec City.

 In 1845, the municipality of Pointe-aux-Trembles was formed.

-Today, a park extends on this historical part of the island, Park Fort-de-Pointe-aux-Trembles.
+Today, Parc du Fort-de-Pointe-aux-Trembles extends on this historical part of the island.